Api-Wrappers/igdb-wrapper/README.md

 <p align="center">
 <a target="_blank" href="https://tdanks.com/mental-health/quote">
-❤️ Reminder that <strong><i>you are great, you are enough, and your presence is valued.</i></strong> If you are struggling with your mental health, please reach out to someone you love and consult a professional.
-You are not alone. ❤️
+❤️ Quick reminder: <strong><i>you are great, you are enough, and we value your presence.</i></strong> If you're going through a tough time with your mental health, please reach out to someone you trust and consider talking to a professional.
+You're never alone. ❤️
 </a>
 </p>